Op dinsdag 31 oktober host het WO=MEN ledenplatform het

 By Our Voices Our Futures (OVOF) consortium, CREA, UHAI, 13.30 - 15.00h, hosted at Grey Space in the Middle.

-This session is all about discussing theory
+This session was all about discussing theory

 and practice of using arts in activism: artivism.
 OVOF focuses on creating